Trackunit/developer-hub/sdk-docs/getting-started/creating-a-new-app.md

 CREATE apps/[name-of-your-app]/webpack.config.ts
 ```

-5. Your first Iris App will be In the apps folder.
+### 4. Your first Iris App will be In the apps folder.

 ```
 ⊢ apps
    ⊢ [name-of-your-app]
       ⊢ src
       ⊢ package.json
       ⊢ tile-manifest.ts
       ⊢ tsconfig.app.json
       ⊢ tsconfig.json
       ⊢ webpack.config.ts
       ⊢ .gitkeep
 ```

-Next you should create an extension to actually add some content to your app.
+Next you should extend your Iris App with an extension to actually add some content.